Skip to content ↓

 • Key Stage 2 : 4 hours a day.
 The amount of work completed will depend on the speed and depth with which tasks are completed by pupils.
 Younger pupils will need more discussion and parental input but will complete shorter tasks.

-• Pupils in EYFS will be learning through play and therefore the hours of learning will be less easy to quantify.
+• Pupils in EYFS will be learning through play and therefore, the hours of learning will be less easy to quantify.

 Accessing remote education

-How will my child access any online remote education you are providing?
+How will my child access any remote online education you are providing?

-If my child does not have digital or online access at home, how will you support them to access remote education?
+If your child does not have digital or online access at home, how will you support them to access remote education?

 We recognise that some pupils may not have suitable online access at home.
 We take the following approaches to support those pupils to access remote education: